top of page

 Growler Health Impact Project

-The Growler Health Impact Project, funded by the University of Washington’s Population Health Initiative, will analyze the troves of raw Growler jet noise data collected over the past decade.
+The Growler Health Impact Project, funded by the University of Washington’s Population Health Initiative, analyzed the troves of raw Growler jet noise data collected over the past decade.

 The project received funding for one year to take a deep dive into the thousands of hours of raw noise data that has been collected by COER and SDA and public agencies including the Washington’s Bureau of Land Management, the US National Park Service as well as the Navy.
 These data cover Whidbey Island and surrounding areas, including parts of the San Juan Islands and the Olympic Peninsula.